 Colorado State University Extension in El Paso County is the bridge between the research-based knowledge developed at Colorado State University and local citizens.
-Citizens of all ages and backgrounds learn skills in nutrition, promoting better health, skills in agriculture, youth development, horticulture and natural resources that enhance the quality of life in El Paso County.
+Citizens of all ages and backgrounds learn skills in nutrition, promoting better health, skills in agriculture, youth development, horticulture and natural resources through educational programing and volunteer engagement that enhance the quality of life in El Paso County.
+Furthermore, CSU Extension participates and assists in community development opportunities with our County partners and through other collaborations.